 Zendesk - Update a ticket

-The Zendesk - Update a ticket action A tool for building the processes, logic, and direction within workflows. modifies values in specified fields of an existing Zendesk ticket.
+The Zendesk - Update a ticket action A tool for building the processes, logic, and direction within workflows.
+Actions are the steps the workflow performs to complete a process. modifies values in specified fields of an existing Zendesk ticket.

 For example, you want to update a ticket based on values entered on a form.
 By using variables, you can store these new values and then insert in the configuration fields of the Zendesk - Update a ticket action.